 Mosquito-proof Flooring:

+I wanted my porch to feel more like an extension of the house, like a room that just happened to be outdoors, so I went with tongue and groove KDAT wood.
+KDAT stands for Kiln Dried After Treatment.
+Just “Google” KDAT flooring and you can read all about it.
 My contractor originally tried to convince me to use tile.
-A tiled floor was not at all in keeping with the feel I had envisioned for the porch.
-I wanted an old fashioned looking porch floor.
+A tiled floor was not at all in keeping with the feeling I had envisioned for the porch.
+I wanted an old-fashioned-looking porch floor.
 He did talk me out of painting the flooring and staining it, instead.
 I still love the look of a painted porch floor, too.
 I even like it when they start to show some wear and look a little worn.

 Staining the flooring created a really nice transition from the inside of my home to the porch.
 My contractor had my flooring professionally installed by a flooring company and they glued and nailed it down to ensure it didn’t warp in the humidity we have during the summer months.
 He also used a really heavy-duty subflooring underneath it for extra stability.
 If you use KDAT wood for a porch floor, just follow their recommendations for installation.